skypjack/entt/docs/md/entity.md

 A void storage (or `entt::storage<void>` or `entt::basic_storage<Type, void>`), is a fully functional storage type used to create pools not associated with a particular component type.<br/>
-From a technical point of view, it's in all respects similar to a storage for empty types when their optimization is enabled.
+From a technical point of view, it is in all respects similar to a storage for empty types when their optimization is enabled.
 Pagination is disabled as well as pointer stability (as not necessary).<br/>
 However, this should be preferred to using a simple sparse set.
 In particular, a void storage offers all those feature normally offered by other storage types.
-Therefore, it's a perfectly valid pool for use with views and groups or within a registry.
+Therefore, it is a perfectly valid pool for use with views and groups or within a registry.

 ## Entity storage